python/mypy/docs/source/additional_features.rst

 Caching with mypy daemon
 ========================

+You can also use remote caching with the :ref:`mypy daemon <mypy_daemon>`.
+The remote
-You can use the :ref:`mypy daemon <mypy_daemon>` for faster incremental mypy runs, and it also supports remote caching.
-The remote cache will significantly speed up the the first ``dmypy check`` run after starting or restarting the daemon.
+cache will significantly speed up the the first ``dmypy check`` run after starting or restarting the daemon.